 - Information regarding your tobacco and alcohol use

 In addition, you will need to have a mammogram before your surgery to ensure that your breasts are healthy.
 The staff at West End Plastic Surgery will refer you to a mammography center if needed.

 How the Procedure Is Performed

-Your breast lift procedure is performed in our state-of-the-art surgical suite or at one of the area hospitals where Dr. Ruff operates.
+Your breast lift procedure is performed in our state-of-the-art surgical suite or at one of the area hospitals where our Board Certified Plastic Surgeons operate.

-Dr. Ruff and his staff are dedicated to ensuring your complete comfort during and after the procedure.
+Dr. Ruff, Dr, Ramineni, and our surgeons and their staff are dedicated to ensuring your complete comfort during and after the procedure.
 The surgery is performed under general anesthesia and usually takes 2 to 4 hours to complete.
 You go home a few hours after your surgery is completed.

-Dr. Ruff will make a small incision in each breast, usually around the nipple, areola, or in the crease under your breast.
+Your surgeon will make a small incision in each breast, usually around the nipple, areola, or in the crease under your breast.
 Your individual anatomy determines the best place to make the incision; however, the doctor makes every effort to place the incision in a position that minimizes any resulting scars.
 Multiple options for incision placement and final scar placement exist; your anatomy may make certain incision patterns more applicable.
-Dr. Ruff will discuss these options with you during your initial consultation.
+Your surgeon will discuss these options with you during your initial consultation.